jrmlhermitte/jrmlhermitte.github.io/_posts/2025-11-01-ai-agent-comparison-part-1.md

     QA -->|fail| DEV
 ```

-I triggered each phase manually, letting the agent hand off to the next.
-When it
+Each phase was triggered manually, letting the agent hand off to the next.
-got stuck (usually in tests), I gave minimal hints: just enough to keep parity
-across models.
+Minimal hints were provided to maintain parity across models.

 To keep the playing field level, I **disabled all external MCP servers and
 plugins**.
 Each agent relied purely on its internal reasoning and the provided